gavinlyonsrepo/TM1637_PICO/README.md

 ## Software

 There is one example file.
-A table in file 'tm1637_font_dataL.cpp' provides ASCII to Seven Segment data.
+A table in file 'tm1637_font_data.cpp' provides ASCII to Seven Segment data.
 . gfedcba (seven segments ) In the gfedcba representation, a byte value of 0x06 would turn on segments "c" and "b", which would display a "1". https://en.wikipedia.org/wiki/Seven-segment_display

 ### Comms delay

-The Serial Communications delay used is set by default to 75 uS user can change this in constructor parameters.
+The Serial Communications delay used is set by default to 75 uS,  user can change this in constructor parameters.